-It's always a treat to find out that those otherwordly places that you mistook for CGI are actual, real life places.
+It's always a treat to find out that those otherworldly places that you mistook for CGI are actual, real-life places.
 So, I'm just gonna walk you through some of the places that filming took place in for Game of Thrones in Iceland.

 This article might include a few, tiny spoilers.
 Proceed at your own risk.

 If you venture north of the wall, deep into wildling territory you may come across this ancient defensive position used by the Night's Watch.